 Shibori Technique #4: Tie Dye Design

 Much like the popular tie-dye designs found in America during the 1960s (and since), this Shibori technique is created using rubber bands.
-It is the only method in this list which does not begin with an accordion fold.
+It is the only method in this list that does not begin with an accordion fold.

 - Beginning in the center, pinch the fabrics and wrap it securely with a rubber band.